Liampronan/dj-heartbeat/README.md

 - An iOS Engineer muses on SwiftUI, React Native
 - Firebase is a pretty good all-in-one hosting platform; I probably won't use it for my next project
 - [Spotify's Third-Party App Review: A Broken Process & How To Fix](https://liampronan.notion.site/Spotify-s-Third-Party-App-Review-A-Broken-Process-How-To-Fix-531bd9c64a094086bba4284d824ca51e?pvs=4)
+   - The dj heartbeat app is currently blocked from general audience release due to Spotify App Review.
+It took 3+ months to get a review, and I still have yet to hear back what specifics I can need to change in the app.
+The app has been reviewed 6+ times by Apple with a ~24 hour review turnaround time.
+   - I wrote this Problem/Proposed Solution doc and sent it to the Spotify team.
+It documents the struggles many in the developer community run into while trying to ship apps using the Spotify API.
 - Making the most of a project that falls short of expectations
 - Solo app dev vs. team-based building: lessons & challenges